Overview of double-hit lymphoma (& triple-hit lymphoma)

 Double-hit lymphoma (DHL) occurs in around 5-10% of all people who are diagnosed with diffuse large B-cell lymphoma (DLBCL).
 Triple-hit lymphoma (THL) accounts for around 2% of all diffuse large B-cell lymphomas.

-Triple-hit lymphoma (THL): is a rarer subtype of B-cell NHL, where rearrangements are present in all three genes (MYC, BCL2 and BCL6) and the condition is called ‘triple-hit lymphoma’.
+Triple-hit lymphoma (THL): is a rarer genetic mutation, where rearrangements are present in all three genes (MYC, BCL2 and BCL6) and the condition is called ‘triple-hit lymphoma’.

 These changes are usually detected only if the pathologist is asked to check, using a specialist test called FISH (fluorescence in-situ hybridisations) to confirm a diagnosis of double-hit lymphoma.